Stuti0104/Cloud_ECommerce/README.md

 ### Task 2: Develop Microservices

-- Develop the different microservices using appropriate programming languages and frameworks.
+- Develop the different microservices using appropriate programming languages and frameworks(ReactJS, NodeJS).
 - Implement REST APIs to allow communication between the microservices.
 - The app should contain different modules connected to a database to store data
 - For instance, a user page, product page and order page